+Contributions for Basic Benefits Members contribute 10% of pay and employers contribute program.

+14% of pay.
+Employer contributions not required to finance basic benefits are allocated to the health care years of service.

+Final Average Salary Average annual salary over the member's three highest

+Normal Retirement

-Contributions for Basic Benefits Members contribute 10% of pay and employers contribute 14% of pay.
-Employer contributions not required to finance basic benefits are allocated to the health care program.
-Final Average Salary Average annual salary over the member's three highest years of service.
-Normal Retirement Condition for Retirement Retire before August 1, 2017 or have 25 years of Attainment of age 65 with at least five years of creditable service, or completion of 30 years of creditable service, regardless of age.
+Condition for Retirement

+Retire before August 1, 2017 or have 25 years of service or more on or before August 1, 2017 Attainment of age 65 with at least five years of creditable service, or completion of 30 years of creditable service, regardless of age.